top of page

 Warren Buffett

-As of the end of 2023, I had held the companies in my portfolio for 10 to 24 years with an average holding time of about 14 years.
-So, like Warren, my favorite holding time is forever.
+At the end of 2024, I had held the companies in my portfolio for between ten and twenty-four years, with an average holding time of about fifteen years.
+Just like Warren, my favourite holding time is forever.

-The only reason I ever consider selling one of the companies I own is if I suspect that the long term financial future of the company is in jeopardy.
-If am convinced that the long term financial future is deteriorating, such that the dividend payments may be cut or discontinued, I sell the shares, as quickly as possible, with little regard for the price.
+The only reason I ever consider selling shares of one of the companies I hold in my portfolio is if I suspect that the long-term financial future of the company is in jeopardy.
+If I am convinced that the long-term financial future is deteriorating, such that the dividend payments may be cut or discontinued, I sell the shares as quickly as possible, with little regard for the selling price.
 If it means that I incur a significant capital loss, so be it.
-In my opinion, some short term pain is better that a long drawn out period of agony, doubt and soul searching.
+In my opinion, some short-term pain is better than a long, drawn-out period of agony, doubt and soul searching.

-The payout ratio (dividend / earnings), cash flow ratio (dividend / cash flow) have been increasing for several consecutive years.
+• The payout ratio (dividend / earnings) and the cash flow ratio (dividend / cash flow) have been increasing for several consecutive years.

 1. Attributed to Warren Buffett.
 Source unknown.